Margaret Josephs Accuses Danielle Staub Of Sleeping With Married Men On ‘RHONJ’ Reunion

 “Not right now,” Margaret replied.

 Danielle has admitted to being a call girl in the past, but claims sex was never involved in any of her encounters.
-Margaret proceeded to bring up her former friends work as a stripper and then mentioned the infamous sex tape on PornHub of Danielle that went viral in 2010.
+Margaret proceeded to bring up that her former friends work as a stripper and then mentioned the infamous sex tape on PornHub of Danielle that went viral in 2010.

 Fellow RHONJ star Jennifer was shocked at the comments coming from Margaret regarding Danielle, and leaned in and asked Dolores if they were true.
 With some nods and expressions, Dolores seemed to confirm that she believes the rumors as well.